 People read websites very differently to how they read newspapers, watch television or listen to radio.
 For a start, they read 25% slower than they do with print – this is because computer screens have a much lower resolution than print: 72 dots in every square inch compared to around 150-300 in newspapers and magazines (this may change, but usage patterns are likely to stay the same for some time yet).

-As a result, you need to communicate your story more succinctly than you would in print.
+As a result, you need to communicate your story in less time than you would in print.
 You need to develop brevity.

 Forms of brevity

 Brevity comes on a number of different levels.
-The most common focus is on article length: shorter articles tend to work better online because most people struggle to read long documents on screen, or find scrolling too much hassle if they’re looking for something specific or succinct.
+At the most obvious level, shorter articles tend to work better online because most people struggle to read long documents on screen, or find scrolling too much hassle if they’re looking for something specific or succinct.

 This doesn’t mean you should write a 500-word snippet rather than the grand 3,000 word opus you were planning – but it does mean you should consider splitting that opus into smaller chunks (chunking): six 500 word sections, for example, each with a particular focus.
-You can always provide a link to a printable or ‘read it later’ version of all the parts together.
+You can always provide a link to a printable version of all the parts together.

 That said, don’t split arbitrarily, or for the sake of it: every webpage is a potential entry point, and users need to be able to instantly orientate themselves.